 Direct them to your online store

-If your online store is already mobile responsive, then we highly suggest you include it!
-If not, these are some popular alternatives we’ve seen our Builders integrate.
-Simply sign up for one of these platforms, build out your store, then paste the link into your WebView plugin instance!
+If your online store is already optimized for mobile devices, we strongly recommend that you include it in your app.
+If it is not, there are some popular alternatives that our Builders have integrated successfully.
+All you need to do is sign up for one of these platforms, build your store, and then copy and paste the link into your WebView plugin instance!

 Using the WebView Plugin to Pull In Information